 Sometimes our perspective on historical figures changes over time.
 For example, North Carolina Governors Zebulon Baird Vance and Charles Brantley Aycock were both popular and successful governors.
-Both have many schools named after them, both of their childhood homes are historic sites you can visit, and Vance even has a county named for him.
+Both have many schools named after them, you can visit both of their childhood homes as state historic sites, and Vance even has a county named for him.

-In the 21st Century, however, they have not been viewed as favorably as they once were.
+In the 21st Century, however, they are not always viewed favorably.
 Many citizens have advocated for their names to be removed from monuments and schools.
 Research why the perspective on these two individuals has shifted over time.